OWASP/www-project-developer-guide/CONTRIBUTING.md

 Feel free to discuss topics in the [project wiki][wiki] and create new discussions.

 ### Etiquette
-There is a [project dashboard][dashboard] which helps to coordinate contributions.
+There is a [project board][dashboard] which helps to coordinate contributions.

-* select an issue from the project that is free
+* select an issue from the project board for the section you want to work on
+* if this issue is free ask for it to be assigned to you
-* if the issue is already being worked on then coordinate with the issue owner
+* if the issue has already been assigned then coordinate with the existing owner
 * if there is not an existing issue that describes your content then [suggest one][issues]
-* provide your content as a [pull request][request]
+* provide your contributed content as a [pull request][request]

 [conduct]: CODE_OF_CONDUCT.md
 [dashboard]: https://github.com/orgs/OWASP/projects/14/views/1